mechabecca94/Tanks-Tutorial/README.md

 # Final Change Log #

 ## April 29 Part 2, Final Statements ##

 ### Game 1

 ### Game 2

 ### Game 3

 ### Other

 ## April 29 Part 1, Summary of Changes ##

 ### Game 1
 Rehauled the original game almost completely.
 Kept the randomizing script to change dialogue, but took Pippin's original suggestion of adding more tank comments and emphasized it by having several comic style "panels" of talking.
 Now rather than three camera views at any time as in the original there are six frames (all rendered real time).
 Small sounds also play when something interactable has been clicked.

 ### Game 2
-Experiemented (and didn't keep) a small exterior shot of the theatre as an introscreen/tutorial (but this was added into the game trailer).
-Also experiemnted with tanks playing their own ballets but due to (poor) project structure this wasn't able to happen.
-Instead, I focused on Pippin's ending suggestion and used the exit door as a final coup-de-grace for the game's cynicsm towards the performance.
+Experimented (and didn't keep) a small exterior shot of the theatre as an introscreen/tutorial (but this was added into the game trailer).
+Also experimented with tanks playing their own ballets but due to (poor) project structure I wasn't able to make this happen.
+Instead, I focused on Pippin's ending suggestion and used the exit door as a final coup-de-grace for the game's cynicism towards the performance.
 Also included select color, and tweaked floor spotlights to look more natural.

 ### Game 3
+Worked to make the child's arm less robotic through autoplay.
+Also played with shaders to help make the room look even more uncomfortably clean.
+Changed the TV display so as to turn on when approached and off when left alone.
+Fixed lots and lots of bad collision from the first prototype.

 ### Other
 Game Menu - added this in!
 It has an ambient reconstruction of the original game's song; converted first to a nightmare midi file that I cleaned and warped by hand.

+Trailer - resused, unused assets I'd made where the "stories" of the tanks are shown in various items that match the levels; a comic for chapter 1, a flyer for chapter 2, and a child's book for chapter 3.

 ## March 28 ##
 ![](https://i.imgur.com/Btbly0e.jpg)